ucsb-cs32/s21/_lab/lab01.md

 getBAupCount()
 getHSupCount()
 ```
-7) add code to parse.cpp to read in the two additional data fields (and use them when constructing a demogData object).
+7) add code to parse.cpp to read in the two additional data fields (and use them when constructing a demogData object).<br>
 8) modify in demogData.cpp the function that overrides the << operator to also print the educational data.
-See the below sample for formatting.
+See the below sample for formatting.<br>

 Step 3: Make sure your output matches and now all test cases pass